 One of the most important aspects of producing any set of statistics is to maintain the confidentiality of the respondents.
 The confidentiality rules applied to Inward and Outward FATS are the same rules that apply across the Structural Business Statistics (SBS) area.
-If a figure meets one of the criteria listed below, then that figure is deemed directly confidential and will not be published.
-The confidentiality rules are as follows:
+If a figure meets one of the criteria listed below,

-- Too few enterprises i.e. less than 3 enterprises in a data cell - P-percent rule: a cell is to be regarded as confidential if a respondent to that cell can estimate another respondent within 7% of the respondent's true value. - A cell is also suppressed if publishing that data cell would allow another confidential cell to be indirectly deduced.
+- Too few enterprises i.e., fewer than 3 enterprises in a data cell - P-percent rule: a cell is suppressed if the total minus the two largest contributions is smaller than 7% of the largest contribution. - A cell is also suppressed if publishing that data cell would allow another confidential cell to be indirectly deduced.